-As discussed in note 1, the financial statements of the Station are intended to present the financial position, the changes in financial position and cash flows of only that portion of Gulf Coast State College.
-They do not purport to, and do not present fairly the financial position of the business-type activities ofdefinethe Gulf Coast State College, a component unit of State of Florida, as of June 30, 2018 and 2017, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+As discussed in note 1, these financial statements are intended to present the financial position, changes in financial position and cash flows of only the Station's portion of Gulf Coast State College's financial statements.
+They do not purport to, and do not present fairly the financial position of Gulf Coast State College, a component unit of the State of Florida, as of June 30, 2019 and 2018, the changes in its financial position, or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.